spacedoe/challenges/react/react-with-arrays/react-with-arrays_journal-app-entries-array/README.md

 ## Development

-### Local Development
+### CodeSandbox

-To work locally, please install the dependencies using `npm i` first.
+Select the "Browser" tab to view this project.

-Run `npm run start` to start a development server and open the displayed URL in a browser.
+### Local development

-Use `npm run test` to run the tests.
+To run project commands locally, you need to install the dependencies using `npm i` first.

-### Scripts
+You can then use the following commands:

-You can use the following commands:
+- `npm run start` to start the development server

-- `npm run start` to start a development server
+- `npm run build` to create a production build
-- `npm run build` to build the project
+- `npm run test` to run the tests in watch mode (if available)

-- `npm run test` to run the tests
+> 💡 This project requires a bundler.
+You can use `npm run start` to start the development server.
+You can then view the project in the browser at `http://localhost:3000`.
+The Live Preview Extension for Visual Studio Code will **not** work for this project.